 Certificate in Digital Media + Design Course Outline

 The programme focuses on the development of theoretical knowledge and technical skills related to visual communication and drawing techniques and their application within the graphic design space.
-After completing the programme, students will have built on the foundation skills that they can further develop in Whitecliffe’s Bachelor of Fine Arts programme, with a focus on a specialised pathway of their selection; from Fine Arts, Photo Media, Graphic Design or Fashion Design.
+Upon the completion of the programme, students will have built on the foundation skills that can be further developed in Whitecliffe’s degree-level programmes.

-Students receive an introduction to principles, elements, and processes of graphic design and typography, which are the building blocks of visual communication.
-The emphasis of this course is to provide students with an awareness of design thinking, compositional, and typographic strategies applicable to the broader creative processes related to graphic design.
-Industry-standard technical skills related to digital software such as Adobe Illustrator, Adobe InDesign, and Adobe After Effects developed within this course.
+Introduction to principles, elements, and processes or graphic design and typography, which are the building blocks of visual communication.
+The emphasis of this course is to provide students with an awareness of design principles, compositional, and typographic strategies applicable to the broader creative processes related to graphic design.
+Industry-standard technical skills related to digital software such as Adobe Photoshop, Illustrator, and InDesign are developed within this course.

 Drawing + Digital Media

-Students receive an introduction to drawing and digital processes related to imaging, time-based media, and environmental design.
-The course content is designed to offer students an understanding of drawing practices as part of the graphic design workflow.
-Major projects for this course include digital photography and imaging, short film, environmental graphics, and illustration for comics.
-In parallel to developing an in-depth understanding of conceptualisation, sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Photoshop and Adobe Premiere Pro are developed within this course.
+Introduction to drawing and digital processes related to photography, moving image, and concept design.
+Course content is designed to offer students an understanding of drawing practices as part of the graphic design workflow.
+Major projects for this course include digital photography and imaging, motion graphics, storyboarding, concept design, and drawing for comics.
+In parallel to developing an in-depth understanding of conceptualisation sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Premiere Pro and Adobe After Effects are developed within this course.

-Students receive an introduction to graphic illustration processes and techniques with a focus on a specific audience.
-Students will select and experiment from a range of illustrative media and contemporary themes to develop technical skills related to rendering, both analogue and digital.
+This is an introduction to illustration processes and techniques with a focus on the study of creative approaches to digital production and graphical styles.
+Students will select and experiment from a range of illustrative media and contemporary themes to develop technical skills related to rendering both analogue and digital.

 Visual Research Workshop

-This is a one-week block course with an introduction to fundamental methods of visual recording, critical analysis, and experimental work-making.
-Students will explore and learn creative processes related to accessing and recording of information from various sources to build a bank of visual reference material as an integral part of their art-making process.
+A one-week block course with a focus on fundamental methods of visual recording, critical analysis, and experimental work-making.
+Students will explore and learn creative processes related to accessing and recording of information from various sources to build a visual reference bank which is an integral part of their art-making process.

 Contextual Studies Workshop

-This is a one-week block course with an introduction to critical studies and collaborative work-making related to contextual themes.
+A one-week block course with a focus on critical studies and collaborative work-making related to contextual themes.
 Students will have the opportunity to explore with the generation of creative concepts from a body of research that translates into a collaborative art and design project developed with their peers.

 Portfolio Techniques Workshop

-This is a one-week block course with an introduction to portfolio design and exhibition practices.
-The course aims to provide students with an opportunity to bring together all creative works outputted from the Certificate in Digital Media and Design programme collated into a conclusive showcase in the format of portfolio design and gallery exhibition.
+A one-week block course with a focus on portfolio design and exhibition practices.
+The course aims to provide students with an opportunity to bring together all creative works generated from the Certificate in Digital Media and Design programme to be collated into a conclusive showcase of their work.

 Key Information for Students